angular/angular/aio/content/guide/reactive-forms.md

 Reactive forms also allow for easier testing because you have an assurance that your data is consistent and predictable when requested.
 Consumers outside your templates have access to the same streams, where they can manipulate that data safely.

 Reactive forms differ from template-driven forms in distinct ways.
-Reactive forms provide more predictability with synchronous access to the data model, immutability with observable operators and change tracking through observable streams.
+Reactive forms provide more predictability with synchronous access to the data model, immutability with observable operators, and change tracking through observable streams.
 If you prefer direct access to modify data in your template, template-driven forms are less explicit because they rely on directives embedded in the template, along with mutable data to track changes asynchronously.
 See the [Appendix](#appendix) for detailed comparisons between the two paradigms.

 ## Getting started

-This section describes the key steps to add a single form control, allowing a user to enter their name into an input field, and displaying the current value of the form control element.
+This section describes the key steps to add a single form control.
+The example allows a user to enter their name into an input field, captures that input value, and displays the current value of the form control element.

 ### Step 1 - Register the `ReactiveFormsModule`

-To use reactive forms, import the `ReactiveFormsModule` from the `@angular/forms` package and add it to your NgModule's `imports` array.
+To use reactive forms, import `ReactiveFormsModule` from the `@angular/forms` package and add it to your NgModule's `imports` array.

 <code-example path="reactive-forms/src/app/app.module.ts" region="imports" title="src/app/app.module.ts (excerpt)">